 Picking the Perfect Watermelon

-Before we dive into the different ways to slice and dice a whole watermelon, let’s first cover off on how to pick the perfect melon at the grocery store or farmer’s market.
+Before we dive into the different ways to slice and dice a whole watermelon, let’s first cover my favorite ways to pick the perfect watermelon.

 - Weight – The first indicator of a ripe watermelon is its weight.
 It should be heavier than you expect when you pick it up – this means that it’s packed full of juice!

-- Coloring – When the watermelon rests on the ground before it’s harvested, it develops a creamy yellow coloring where the light doesn’t hit it.
-When this patch of the rind reaches this color, you’ll know it’s ripe on the inside.
+- Color – When watermelon rests on the ground before it’s harvested, it develops a creamy yellow coloring on the underside where the light doesn’t hit it.
+When this patch reaches a yellow color, the watermelon is ripe on the inside.

 How to Cut a Watermelon in 3 Different Ways

-While everyone has their own approach to cutting a watermelon, these 3 ways are the simplest and most straight-forward in our book.
+While everyone has their own approach to cutting a watermelon, these three ways are the simplest and most straight-forward in my book.
 Explore all the different shapes and see which one is best suited for your snacking needs.

-- Cut the Watermelon Crosswise – Using a sharp knife, slice the watermelon crosswise.
+- Cut the melon in half – With a sharp knife, slice the watermelon in half.

-- Slice the Watermelon Halves into Quarters – Place each watermelon half down on a cutting board flesh side down.
+- Slice the halves again – Place each half flesh-side down onto a cutting board.
 Slice each half into four equal quarters.

-- Cut Quarters Into Slices – Slice each quarter into thick 1-inch slices.
+- Cut into slices – Slice each quarter into 1-inch slices.
 Enjoy!

 How to Cut a Watermelon into Cubes

-Watermelon cubes are best for classic fruit salads, watermelon juice, or a watermelon smoothie.
+Watermelon cubes are best when making classic fruit salads, watermelon juice, or a watermelon smoothie.

-- Shake the Chunks Free – Wriggle the chunks of watermelon loose from the watermelon rind.
-Repeat with the other 3 watermelon quarters.
+- Shake the chunks free – Wriggle the chunks of watermelon loose from the watermelon rind.
+Repeat with the other quarters.
 Enjoy!

 How to Cut a Watermelon into Sticks